 “Learn to read the sign.
 Perhaps you’ll get an idea for your prototype.
 The greatest inventions are buried in your unconscious waiting to be excavated.”

 “Alright, c’mon.
 Let’s go."
 I stood up.
 "Enough of this crazy talk."
 Her preaching was one thing, but this nonsense…was…nonsense.
 "Where are the girls?"

 "They said they'd be at the Visitor Center."
-She walked ahead.
+She walked ahead and I followed.

-I was following her when a bright light caught my eye.
+A bright light caught my eye.
+What was that?
 I looked up the mountains.
 The light glinted again, like a reflection of the sun on a mirror.
 It came from one of the recessed walls of the castle.
-The persistent flashing made me grab Kate.
+I grabbed Kate.
 “Did you see that?”

 “What?”
 She raised her hand over her eyebrows.

 “The flash of light like someone is sending Morse code signals.”
 I scanned the ragged walls.
 Nothing.

 “I don't see anything.”
 She gripped my arm.
 “Be careful.
 I heard there are restless souls up there.”